navatharaagi/AWS-Developer-Tools/README.md

 -Now User1 & User2 both have updated repos
 ```
 #### 4.Branches (local)
-- Now we have User1,User2 & User3
+- Assume we have User1,User2 & User3
 ```sh
 $cd User3_local repo
 $ls    /*which has the updated repo with files same as User1, User2